Coltensiemer/coltensiemer/README.md

 🌱 I’m currently learning ...

-  React Native while exploring the SQL and rational databases.
+  NextJS applications and working on AWS Cloud Practioner Cert.

 🔭 I’m currently working on ...

- A React Native project that will focus on Unit Testing with Jest, SQL queries to a Postgres Database, and much more!
+An AWS Quiz learn that will storage large amounts of Questions with answers that anyone could use to Study for the cloud Cractioner cert.

   📫 How to reach me: ...